marchetti2/aws-node-serverless-upload-presigned-url/README.md

 # File uploads using S3 presigned URLs and Lambda

-This example application shows how to upload image to S3 directly from front-end application using signed URLs, API Gateway and Lambda.
+This Serverless example application shows how to upload image to S3 using signed URLs, API Gateway and Lambda.

 The approach allows you to upload directly to Amazon S3 using a predefined URL.
 This offloads all the bandwidth and compute requirements away from your application, and instead relies on the massive scalability of S3.